Tonkadora/Vault/Curse of Strahd/00Session Notes/Session 2.md

-Morning Day 2 cloudy overcast
+## Day 2

-Nothing out of the ordinary walking into Barovia in regards to the woods surrounding.

-Made it barovia west side has rows of houses center road goes into town center.
-Looks just about abandoned, buildings are boarded up sad looking.
-Barovia has no hedges or gates.
+### Arrival in Barovia

+We began the day by walking into [Barovia](app://obsidian.md/Barovia), a town shrouded in mystery and danger.
+The west side of the town had rows of houses, with the center road leading into the town center.
+The town was largely abandoned, with boarded-up buildings and a general sense of sadness.
+There were no hedges or gates surrounding the town, and the atmosphere was eerie and foreboding.

+### Encounter with Morgantha

-One old lady on the west side. some chimney smoke.
-Center of town there are 3 main buildings, two of which have lights on(Building 1 and 2)
+From [Xyrlee Evihethrill](app://obsidian.md/Xyrlee%20Evihethrill)'s bird's eye view while approaching the town, we notice there is an old lady on the west side and some chimney smoke from around her area.
+In the center of town, there are 3 main buildings, two of which have lights on inside them (buildings 2 and 3).
-Faye took real initiative with hearing about the old lady and thought it was like a retreat she was on.

-Old lady (Morgantha)- wooden cart blanked, hunched over dark robes rubbed in the dirt grey hair, walking away from us.
-Faye shouts at the old lady I hear shuffling noise in the building.
-The old lady walks up to the noise and she knocks on the door and she tries to sell him something, he buys something from her, glowing silvery bottle.
-Trades her tonic for memories, happiness she says its her trade secret and she claims she's a powerful wizard.

-She says to go to the inn and let the magic take you.
-School is haunted.

-Transmutation - for rabbit and homunculus.

-Town center:
-- shop is old wet clammy empty
-- blood of the vine tavern
-- Bildrath's Mercantile

-We went into Blood of the Vine:
-- Barkeep, right side of the tavern 3 ladies, one person at the door
-- Man payed for wine, Eric the bar keep gives us
-- offers us a spot at his tabel
-- His name Ismark Colionovich (Son of [[Kolyan Indirovich]]): Long hair chiseled jaw, white shirt dark slacks, dark jacket, nice boots, rapier,
-- Ireena is Ismarks sister.
-She has caught the attention of Strahd.
-- Ismark is current Burgermister, strahd visited 3 months and 6 months ago, rarely visit towns but sometimes visits.
-1st visit Ismark wasn't there others don't, Ireena was bit by a vampire, she seems tired and sleepy but otherwise well.
-2nd time dont remember him arriving, informed [[Kolyan Indirovich]] that he would be back to take Ireena.
-- Vampires are undead, bite to make more vampires, drink blood, spooky, mind control powers.
-STRAHD IS VAMPIRE - tall dark hair and handsome, pointy teeth, very nicely dressed and clean cut.
-- Falaki and Cresk are other towns to Barovia.
-Falaki 5-6 hr walk, Cresk is a couple day walk.
+As we made our way through the town, we encountered an old lady named [Morgantha](app://obsidian.md/Morgantha), who was selling a glowing silvery bottle to a local.
+He opened the door from where I heard shuffling from and [Morgantha](app://obsidian.md/Morgantha) gave him a vial and he provided her with blue glowing "rocks".
+She returned from the local and began trying to sell us her vials as well.
+She claimed to be a powerful wizard and traded the bottle for memories and happiness.
+[Morgantha](app://obsidian.md/Morgantha) warned us to go to the inn and let the magic take us, cautioning us that the school was haunted.

+### Exploring the Town Center

+We continued on to the town center, where we found a shop that was old, empty, and wet.
+The interior was cluttered and appeared to have been abandoned for some time.
+We also came across the [Blood of the Vine Tavern](app://obsidian.md/Blood%20of%20the%20Vine%20Tavern), where we met [Ismark Colionovich](app://obsidian.md/Ismark%20Colionovich), the current Burgermister.
+Ismark was the son of [Kolyan Indirovich](app://obsidian.md/Kolyan%20Indirovich), and he had a sister named [Ireena Kolyana](app://obsidian.md/Ireena%20Kolyana) who had caught the attention of [Strahd](app://obsidian.md/Strahd), a vampire who had visited the town twice.

+### Meeting Ismark Indrovich

+Ismark explained that vampires were undead creatures that bit to make more vampires, drank blood, and had mind control powers.
+He warned us to be careful around Strahd, as he was a powerful and cunning foe.
+We also learned that Strahd rarely visited the town, but when he did, he was always well-dressed and clean-cut.

+We also learned that there were other towns nearby, including Falaki, which was located 5-6 hours walk from Barovia, and Cresk, which was a couple of days walk away.

+## Encounter
+### The Half-Man, Half-Mushroom Creature

-Walking with Ismark to his home (5).
-Ismark trips on a rock and opens a door out comes a half man half mushroom.
+As we walked with Ismark to his home, he tripped on a rock and opened a door, revealing a half-man, half-mushroom creature.
+It charged at us from the doorway.

+2024/10/16 20:15:47